wso2/docs-is/en/docs/guides/mfa/2fa-fido.md

     origins=["https://localhost:9443"]
     ```

-Do the following if you are using a reverse proxy enabled setup to configure the relevant server URL as the AppID.
+Follow the steps given below if you are using a reverse proxy enabled setup to configure the relevant server URL as the AppID.

 1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf` directory.
 2. Add the following configuration.